 As a matter of law and policy therefore a local planning authority is entirely justified, and, in the TCPA’s view required, to set out a net zero objective in planning policy.
 What we build today will be with us in 2050 and must be fit for zero carbon living.

-The TCPA is working with its partners to produce a more detailed statement on the legal and policy justification for net zero which you will be able find on the climate change section of our website on the 15th of July.
+The TCPA has worked with partners to produce a more detailed statement on the legal and policy justification for net zero which you can download below.

 See Para 35 (d) of the NPPF

 The Net Zero Strategy commits to reviewing the NPPF to deliver on the 2050 target and interim carbon budgets.